Read about the exciting new research for treatment of dry age-related macular degeneration.

 Immune System Strategies

 The “complement cascade” is an arm of the immune system that is strongly implicated in AMD.
 The complement part of the immune system is thought to attack the retina.
 Inhibiting the complement cascade can protect the retinas of mice.
-While two phase III trials by Genentech targeting the complement protein called factor D in geographic atrophy patients recently failed, a phase II trial by Apellis targeting a different complement protein called C3 showed promising results.
+While two phase II trials by Genentech targeting the complement protein called factor D in geographic atrophy patients were not successful, a phase II trial by Apellis targeting a different complement protein called C3 showed promising results.
 The Apellis drug has now moved into phase III trials.
 Similarly, another drug called Zimura, which targets the complement protein C5, slowed the growth of geographic atrophy in a phase II trial, and has moved on to a phase II trial.
 Both of these drugs are injected into the vitreous jelly in the center of eye.

 Another approach is to try to inhibit specific immune cells with the oral antibiotic doxycycline.
 This is in phase II clinical trials.

 In an approach to limit the toxic byproducts of vision cells, an oral drug called ALK-001 is being tested in phase II clinical trials for GA.
 This drug is a modified (deuterated) version of vitamin A that inhibits formation of the toxic byproduct A2E.
 A different approach is to limit the workload of the photoreceptors (vision cells), thus limiting potentially toxic by-products of that work.
 The oral drug emixustat is designed to do this by partially inhibiting photoreceptors’ ability to sense light.
 A potential side effect is some degree of night blindness, or difficulty seeing in low light.
 Unfortunately, a clinical trial for patients with geographic atrophy showed that this drug did not slow the growth of the atrophy.

 Protecting the Vision Cells